 4.6 Soil and Land Use

-The land in question is located in an inhospitable area, very arid, with incipient (poor) sandy soils.
+The land in question is located in an inhospitable area, very arid, with incipient (poor) soils and very dense stoniness.
 In addition to being skeletal, these soils have a very low organic matter content and very low fertility.